Old City of Hebron

+Disappeared.
+3 Churches and the Moscobia compound were left to tell the story of centuries of Christian Pilgrims that came to their end.

 History

 The present Old City was first settled in either the Greek or at the latest by Roman times.
 It was settled in the valley downhill from Tel Rumeida, considered to be the center of biblical Hebron.
 It was not until the start of the Abbasid Caliphate that the current city became the center of Hebron, building up around the focal point of the Cave of the Patriarchs.

 The urban structure of the Old City of Hebron dates to the Mamluk period, and has remained mostly unchanged.
 A majority of the buildings are Ottoman-era from the eighteenth century along with some half dozen Mamluk structures.
 It is composed of a number of cell-like quarters with narrowly packed fortified houses functioning as a boundary to each area, with gates at the end of the main streets.
 It has an approximate area of 20.6 ha, housing thousands of residents.

 It became the third World Heritage Site in the State of Palestine in 2017, and was inscribed on the official List of World Heritage in Danger as "Palestine, Hebron/Al-Khalil Old Town".